 Carrier Control Point Tester / Simulator

 At the bottom right is an audio frequency generator with four preset output tones P, Q, P+Q and 180Hz with five differing durations to check the equipment at the CPE and CCP only responds to the correct length of the appropriate tone signal.
 The P tone is 1200Hz and Q tone 1440Hz which are in the normal audio spectrum.
 To prevent misoperation from the speaking clock or test messages the duration of the combined tones has to be 1 second.

 The lower centre section allows the 180Hz signal sent from the CPE to the CCP to be checked for the correct level, duration and frequency tolerance.

 Test Unit WB1402A

-The Test Unit WB1402A, shown on the left, is a scaled down version of the Tester 1402A only able to generate the P and Q tones.
+The Test Unit WB1402A, is a scaled down version of the Tester 1402A only able to generate the P and Q tones.
 Their signal level has to be set using a separate level measuring set.
 It would be used at the exchange (CPE) but not the CCP